Marriage in England and Wales: Marriage procedures

 Wedding ceremonies can either be conducted by "authorised celebrants" (sometimes, but not always, a minister of religion) or by an "authorised registrar".
 To be legally binding, they must take place with at least two other competent people present as witnesses.
 The marriage register is signed by the couple, the celebrant and two witnesses.
 Civil marriages may not take place in religious venues, but since the Marriage Act 1994 may take place in other licensed venues.

 Priests of the Church of England and the Church in Wales are legally required to marry people of the opposite sex, providing one of them is from the local parish, regardless of whether the couple are practising.
 Special permission may be granted for out-of-parish weddings.
 Since the Church of England Marriage Measure 2008 and Marriage (Wales) Act 2010, the right to marry in a church was extended to churches that their parents or grandparents were married in or if they were baptised or confirmed in it.
 Church of England and Church in Wales priests are not permitted to conduct same-sex marriages.
 However, the Church in Wales has the power to require the Lord Chancellor to change the law to permit them to do so and has approved a liturgy for their blessing.

 For civil marriages, notices must be posted for 28 clear days, at the appropriate register office.
 Church of England marriages require the banns to be read out three times at the appropriate church or churches unless a Special Licence has been obtained.
 In most cases, the appropriate churches will be the parish churches where the parties reside and the one where the ceremony is to take place.

 A marriage solemnized between persons either of whom is under the age of sixteen is void.
 This disability may be referred to as "nonage".

 Law Commission review

 In 2022, the Law Commission released its report on the state of the laws regarding weddings in England and Wales.
 The Commission found there was a disconnect between what couples find meaningful and the bureaucratic formalities of the law and that the law in this area is confusing, complex, inconsistent, and unfair.

+The government published Marriage Law Reform proposals in July 2026, giving the wedding industry the opportunity to understand the full commercial implications for the first time.